wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 Author URI: http://www.webdados.pt
 Plugin URI: http://www.webdados.pt/produtos-e-servicos/internet/desenvolvimento-wordpress/flat-rate-per-countryregion-woocommerce-wordpress/
 Requires at least: 3.8
-Tested up to: 3.8.1
+Tested up to: 4.0
-Stable tag: 1.3
+Stable tag: 1.4

-This plugin allows you to set a flat delivery rate per country and/or world region on WooCommerce.
+This plugin allows you to set a flat delivery rate per countries and/or world regions (and a fallback "Rest of the World" rate) on WooCommerce.

 == Description ==